JEC1100/CV/README.md

 * Modules in Neurophysiology, Physics, Further Maths, Philosophy, Human Perception.
 * Dissertation on Holography and The User Illusion.
 * Vice President of Optics Society.

-## What I'm working on
--	I am currently consolidating my learning at Makers by addressing every course material a second time around.
-I'm also building a React and JavaScript Web App Planner.
-I loved using these stacks and working in teams the most at Makers but would like more personal exposure to these technonologies now

-## What I'd like to work on
-For personal projects, I'd like to work on a generic booking bot that removes the need to log on to a website at a weird and early time once per week to try to book your slot.
-Swimming/golf/zoo tickets/gymnastics. and, secondly:
-A buddy system that connects a network of women to reach out to another pair of buddies for help should they ever feel unsafe.

-For professional projects, I'd like to work on:
-- Projects that involve a new tech stack I have yet to grapple with much.
-- Projects that see a rapid turnover of user stories to deployment but that also involve a good amount of testing wherever practically possible.

-## Proudest Achievements
-  - Completing Maker's Course, London-based software Bootcamp.
-Presenting our final group engineering project, Key-J.
-  - Being accepted on to Working Title Films coveted "Action Internship Program".
-  - Being a proactive self-led learner in all that I do in life.
-  - Being a loving father to my wonderful little daughter.

  ## Personal Interests
 I love ideas, concepts, lateral thinking problems, researching speculative technology, writing dystopian fiction.
 I take long walks with my dog, Ernest.
 Solutions to issues often surface on or after a walk.
 My daughter and I can build anything out of Play-Doh.

-## Our App
-Five of us, designed, executed, and deployed an app, which we called, KEY-J. A tool for DJs to compare track compatibility https://key-j.herokuapp.com/